 - if you have epilepsy.
-Treatment with Lexapro should be stopped if seizures occur for the first time or if there is an increase in the seizure frequency (see also section 4 "Possible side effects"). - if you suffer from impaired liver or kidney function.
+Treatment with Lexapro should be stopped if seizures occur for the first time or if there is an increase in the seizure frequency (see also section 4 - "Possible side effects"). if you suffer from impaired liver or kidney function.
 Your doctor may need to adjust your dosage. - if you have diabetes.
 Treatment with Lexapro may alter glycaemic control.
-Insulin and/or oral - hypoglycaemic dosage may need to be adjusted. - If you have a decreased level of sodium in the blood. - if you have a tendency to easily develop bleedings or bruises. - if you are receiving electroconvulsive treatment. - If you have coronary heart disease. - if you suffer or have suffered from heart problems or have recently had a heart attack - if you have a low resting heart-rate and/or you know that you may have salt depletion as a result of prolonged severe diarrhoea and vomiting (being sick) or usage of diuretics (water tablets) - if you experience a fast or irregular heartbeat, fainting, collapse or dizziness on standing up, which may indicate abnormal functioning of the heart rate - if you have or have previously had eye problems, such as certain kinds of glaucoma (increased pressure in the eye).
+Insulin and/or oral hypoglycaemic dosage may need to be adjusted. - if you have a decreased level of sodium in the blood. if you have a tendency to easily develop bleedings or bruises. if you are receiving electroconvulsive treatment. - if you have coronary heart disease. - if you suffer or have suffered from heart problems or have recently had a heart attack. - if you have a low resting heart-rate and/or you know that you may have salt depletion as a result of prolonged severe diarrhoea and vomiting (being sick) or usage of diuretics (water tablets). - if you experience a fast or irregular heartbeat, fainting, collapse or dizziness on standing up, which may indicate abnormal functioning of the heart rate.